How to Study the AMH for OPRA and Intern Exams: A Practical Guide

 Exam Day Strategy

-For the Open-Book Intern Exam
+For the Open-Book Intern Written Exam

 - Answer what you know first — don't open the AMH for questions you can answer from memory